16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Red |

-The Indian fig prickly pear is a fast-growing prickly pear that is found throughout the US and Mexico.
+The Indian fig prickly pear is a fast-growing prickly pear found throughout the US and Mexico.
 It can grow to a height of 15 feet or more and has yellow flowers and edible red fruits.
-The plant requires and needs very little watering, and its fast-growing nature makes it popular in gardens.
+The plant requires and needs minimal watering, and its fast-growing nature makes it popular in gardens.

 8. Pancake Prickly Pear